NVIDIA/aistore/docs/authn.md

 ## Overview

-AIStore Authentication Server (AuthN) provides a token-based secure access to AIStore.
-It employs [JSON Web Tokens](https://github.com/dgrijalva/jwt-go) framework to grant access to resources: buckets and objects.
+AIStore Authentication Server (AuthN) provides token-based secure access to AIStore.
+It employs the [JSON Web Tokens](https://github.com/dgrijalva/jwt-go) framework to grant access to resources: buckets and objects.
 Please read a short [introduction to JWT](https://jwt.io/introduction/) for details.
 Currently, we only support hash-based message authentication (HMAC) using SHA256 hash.

 AuthN is a standalone server that manages users and tokens.
 If AuthN is enabled on a cluster, a client must request a token from AuthN and put it into HTTP headers of every request to the cluster.